-PHSC2004 Introduction to Environmental Science Environmental Science is the study of the relationships between organisms, especially man, and their physical, biological, social, and economic impacts on the surrounding area.
-This course will focus on these impacts and includes laboratory activities that will reinforce key concepts through hands-on investigative or experimental activities.
-Through hands-on laboratory and fieldwork, students will refine critical thinking skills and learn to apply scientific methods to environmental studies.
+PHSC2004 Introduction to Environmental Science Environmental Science is the study of the relationships between organisms, especially man, and their physical, biological, social, and economic impacts to the surrounding area.
+This course will focus on these impacts and includes laboratory activities which will reinforce key concepts through hands-on investigative or experimental activities.
+Through hands-on laboratory and field work, students will refine critical thinking skills and learn to apply scientific methods to environmental studies.
 Topics covered include: biomic distribution, environmental toxicology, pollution, conservation, economics, legal ramifications, industrial challenges, population issues, and global impacts.
 Prerequisites: Successful completion of BIOL1004 General Biology or PHSC1004 Physical Science or permission of the instructor.
 4 credits.

-PHYS2014 General Physics I and Lab A non-calculus-based course covering the essentials of mechanics, waves, sound, heat, electricity, magnetism, and light with an introduction to modern physics.
-Both a conceptual foundation and problem-solving abilities are emphasized.
+PHYS2014 General Physics I and Lab A non-calculus based course covering the essentials of mechanics, waves, sound, heat, electricity, magnetism and light with an introduction to modern physics.
+Both a conceptual foundation and problem solving abilities are emphasized.
 Laboratory exercises will supplement lectures.
 Prerequisite: High School Trigonometry or Co-Enrolled in Trigonometry MATH1303.
 4 credits.

-PLSC2003 American National Government The introduction to the principles, structure, processes, and functions of the United States federal government and other related political activities.
+PLSC2003 American National Government The introduction to the principles, structure, processes and functions of the United States federal government and other related political activities.
 3 credits.
 ACTS: PLSC 2003

-PMT1003 Introduction to Manufacturing Introduction to Manufacturing uses the Future Fit Curriculum to provide over 90 hours of hands-on training in basic manufacturing techniques, as well as, education in communications, workplace writing, mathematics, and soft skills.
-Additionally, the curriculum will include training on basic CNC machine operation.
+PMT1003 Introduction to Manufacturing Introduction to Manufacturing uses the Future Fit Curriculum to provide training in basic workplace protocol, safety and measurement, as well as, education in communications, workplace writing, mathematics, and soft skills.
 (3 credit hours) 3 credits.

-PMT1013 Materials, Measurement, and Safety Students will learn about workplace safety, basic materials used in manufacturing, and how to take measurements using a variety of measuring tools including tape measures, rulers, calipers, and micrometers.
+PMT1013 Materials, Measurement, and Safety Students will learn about workplace safety, basic materials used in manufacturing, and how to take and measurements using a variety of measuring tools including tape measures, rulers, calipers and micrometers.
 (3 credit hours) 3 credits.

-PMT1023 Blueprints Blueprints teach the fundamental skill of blueprint reading and application.
+PMT1023 Blueprints Blueprints teaches the fundamental skill of blueprint reading and application.
 Students will learn how to interpret and use blueprints to layout and execute machining and manufacturing projects.
 (3 credit hours) 3 credits.

 PMT1033 Manual Milling Students will gain basic skills used to operate manually controlled milling equipment.
-Topics include tool selection, tool holding, work holding, indexing, and rotary table operation.
+Topics include tool selection, tool holding and work holding, indexing, and rotary table operation.
 Additionally, precision measuring, application of blueprints, and safety will be emphasized.
 To be taken concurrently with PMT1043 Manual Lathe.
 (3 credit hours) 3 credits.

 PMT1043 Manual Lathe Students will gain the basic skills used in manual lathe operation.
-Students will learn and apply precision measurement, tool selection, tool holding, and work holding, and lathe operation.
+Students will learn and apply precision measurement, tool selection, tool holding and work holding, and lathe operation.
 Safety will be emphasized.
 To be Taken concurrently with PMT1033 Manual Milling.
 (3 credit hours) 3 credits.